openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

-has to be directed at the node currently holding the `router-default` pods, and since the DNS entries have been "naively" pointed at the original control-plane node's IP address (which may no longer be running those pods), ingress traffic can no longer work.
+has to be directed at the node currently holding the `router-default` pods, and since the DNS entries have been "naively" pointed at the original control-plane node's IP address (which may no longer be running those pods), ingress traffic may no longer work.
 This can be temporarily solved if DNS is adjusted to point at the correct node currently holding the pod or a load-balancer / some virtual IP solution is put in place and then the DNS entry can be directed at that load-balancer / virtual IP instead of at the node.
 This enhancement will try